|

 house of Katsura.
 Two years later her allowance was terminated, and

 she was given a grant of 6.800 yen.
-Married to She was married to
+She married

 remained vacant until Emperor Akihito appointed his cousin, Prince